RedHatGov/oc-mirror-hackathon/docs/flows/disk-to-mirror.md

 Once your cluster is deployed:
 - **Set up monitoring** for registry health and storage
-- **Plan content updates** using additional mirror-to-disk → from-disk-to-registry cycles
+- **Plan content updates** using additional mirror-to-disk → disk-to-mirror cycles
 - **Configure backup procedures** for registry content

 ## References